Ji Soo

-Kim Ji-soo (Korean: 김지수; born 30 March 1993), professionally known as Ji Soo, is a South Korean actor.
+Kim Ji-soo (Korean: 김지수; born 30 March 1993), known professionally as Ji Soo, is a South Korean actor currently based in the Philippines.

 Early life and education

 In elementary school, Ji Soo was a judo athlete and competed at national level before giving it up due to injuries.
 He was an actor trainee under JYP Entertainment in 2012.

-Ji Soo is a student of Digital Seoul Culture Arts University, where he majors in Film.

 Career

+2009–2016: Beginnings and breakthrough

 Ji Soo made his acting debut on stage in 2009 and consequently starred in several short films, including having a leading role in the Korean-Filipino independent film Seoul Mates.
 He first gained recognition in high school drama Angry Mom (2015).
 Since then, he has starred in television series Cheer Up!
 (2015), Page Turner (2016) and Moon Lovers: Scarlet Heart Ryeo (2016); as well as the film One Way Trip (2016).

+2017–2020: Rising popularity

 In 2017, he co-starred in JTBC's fantasy romance comedy Strong Woman Do Bong-soon, playing a passionate rookie police officer.
 He next starred in OCN's crime drama Bad Guys 2.
 In 2018, Ji Soo was cast in JTBC's drama special Ping Pong Ball, and Netflix's youth romance drama My First First Love.
 In 2020, Ji Soo signed a contract with KeyEast.

+2021–2023: Bullying accusations, military enlistment and hiatus

-In 2021, Ji Soo was approved to play the part as the male lead role in the Korean drama River Where the Moon Rises.
+In 2021, Ji Soo was reported to play the part as the male lead role in the Korean drama River Where the Moon Rises.
 The drama began airing on 15 February 2021 with the actor Ji Soo portraying the character role of On Dal.
 He starred in the drama for six aired episodes until reported school bullying and assault accusations were made against him, hence KBS replaced Ji Soo so he was from then on removed from the show.
 The role of On Dal was re-cast by actor Na In Woo, that then appeared from episode nine onward of the drama.

 Actor Ji Soo was announced to be enlisted for mandatory military service duties in October 2021, reports say that Ji Soo received mandatory military service duties summon in December 2020.
 After completed four weeks of basic military training, he was announced to carry out the rest of his services in the assigned social worker department.

 On 6 July 2021, the legal representative of Ji Soo, law company Shin & Kim, revealed a new statement about the open-ended legal procedures of before-reported school bullying and assault allegations.
 In May 2021, the same representative has stated the actor has decided to take legal action against the people who made false accusations and spread false rumors.